arikmaor/extended-define-webpack-plugin/README.md

 };
 ```

-in out client code we can just use it!
+In our client code we can just use it!
 ```js
 // main.js